Renato Carosone: Success

 In 1949 Carosone was asked to put together a band for a club's opening night.
 After some auditions, he signed the Dutch guitarist Peter van Houten and the Neapolitan drummer Gegè Di Giacomo and formed the Trio Carosone.
 The trio would later become a quartet with the addition of the Hungarian romani musician Elek Bacsik on bass, guitar and violin.

-During the 1950s Carosone became more and more popular, his orchestra was in great demand both in Italy and abroad, and records sales were soaring high.
+During the 1950s Carosone became more and more popular, his orchestra was in great demand both in Italy and abroad, and record sales were soaring high.

-His song "Torero", entered the charts in the United States in the summer of 1958.
+His song "Torero", entered the pop charts in the United States in the summer of 1958 where it peaked at #18, making it his only Top 20 hit song for his one-hit wonder in the United States.
 "Torero" was translated into twelve languages and covered by almost thirty artists in the United States alone, including versions by The Andrews Sisters, Connie Francis and The King Brothers.
 In 1957 Carosone and his band embarked on an American tour, kicking off in Cuba.
 This tour concluded with a triumphant performance at the prestigious Carnegie Hall in New York City.

 Carosone was then signed by Capitol Records, which released his first two albums: Honeymoon in Rome (1957) and Renato Carosone!
 (1959).
 He then moved to Pathé and recorded Blue Italian Skies (1958).
 His fourth studio album, Carnevale Carosone (1960) was released by Parlophone.